 And whatever your companion’s having.

-NOTE: Cecconi’s Shoreditch is open daily from 7am (8am weekends) until 12.30am (1.30am Thur-Sat).
+NOTE: Cecconi’s Shoreditch is open daily from 12pm (9am weekends) until 9pm, and they’ve recently taken over a huge slice of pavement outside for outdoor seating (please note, it’s mostly in the shade).
 You can find out more and make a reservation on their website HERE.

 Cecconi’s Shoreditch | 58-60 Redchurch Street, E2 7DP